LLazarek/blame-evaluation-gt/writing/reviews/icfp21-rebuttal.md

 > - Why doesn't the paper adopt the author-year citation style?

-This was a mistake typesetting the paper, we will fix it.
+This was a mistake typesetting the paper, we have fixed it.
+It didn't affect the length of the paper

 > - Page 7: How is the question (5) answered?